tadbeer/Computational-Geometry/README.md

 For a list with 10 boxes, and following overlapping pairs as per their index (1,2),(2,6),(1,5),(7,9),(8,9) the dictionary generated shall be as {0:[1,2,5,6],1:[7,8,9]}

+# line_intersect_box.py

+Given the cordinates of a line segment and a list of boxes, determines which boxes have the line segment passing through them